Concept and Production by Vivienne Challandes

 Join us on a virtual tour!

 As storytelling begins… Once upon a time, in a destination no one talks about, was an endless sea of unwanted clothing and textiles.
-In Castaways, society’s undesirables present a 100% recycled, dynamic combination of visual art and mixed media that ask the viewer to revisit the worthless – including individuals, animals and places that have become abandoned.
+In Castaways: Art From the Material World, society’s undesirables present a 100% recycled, dynamic combination of visual art and mixed media that ask the viewer to revisit the worthless – including individuals, animals and places that have become abandoned.
 As in the artwork of Robert Bateman, Castaways’ artists communicate from the frontlines of an endangered natural world, prompting meaningful public dialogue to reach a promising future.

 Artist and producer, Vivienne Challandes, presents climate change-related issues in a passionate, open-ended framework to invite participation and collaborations that foster social change.
 “Castaways artists were asked to face the destructive chaos of the garment industry and corporate greed.
 No small ask.
 Fortunately, when highly creative people are encouraged to create brave work and commit to revolutionary thinking – the extraordinary happens”.